Advocacy

 Low-Income Customer Assistance

-While the most disadvantaged families in our communities are the ones bearing the largest burden – creating for many an agonizing choice between paying for water and for other essentials like food or medicine – this is an untenable situation everyone, and federal attention is needed to address it.
-This is why American Business Water Coalition supports a nationwide, permanent, and fully funded low-income assistance program to help people pay their water bills and get the water treatment that they need.
+If you get your water from a public utility, like the vast majority of Americans do, growing income inequality means that an increasing number of people in every one of our communities are having a harder time paying their water bills.
+This affordability challenge does not discriminate.
+It causes difficulties not just for low-income households, but for all water customers including businesses, as utilities struggle to recoup bill payments needed to fund high-quality, reliable water services.
+While the most disadvantaged families in our communities are the ones bearing the largest burden – creating for many an agonizing choice between paying for water and for other essentials like food or medicine – this is an untenable situation for everyone, and federal attention is needed to address it.
+This is why the American Business Water Coalition supports the creation of a nationwide, permanent, and fully funded low-income assistance program to help people pay their water bills and provide all water customers with access to the water treatment that they need.

 Additional BIL Programs